timoxa0/silk-guardian/README.md

 ## silk-guradian
-silk-guardian is a kill switch for unknown usb devices, build as kernel module.
-This is a fork of [NateBrune's silk-guardian](https://github.com/NateBrune/silk-guardian).
-I've  added some features, more usabilty and packaged it as a dkms module.
-There is an [Arch AUR package](https://aur.archlinux.org/packages/silk-guardian-dkms) for it.
+silk-guardian is a kill switch for usb devices, build as kernel module.
+This is a fork of [kmile's fork](https://github.com/kmille/silk-guardian) of [NateBrune's silk-guardian](https://github.com/NateBrune/silk-guardian).
+I've added blacklist feature.
+There is an [Arch AUR package](https://aur.archlinux.org/packages/silk-guardian-blacklist-dkms) for it.

 Check out how it looks like: